 The national funding programme "Betriebliche Kinderbetreuung" (employer-provided child daycare) is designed to promote the establishment of new employer-supported child daycare places.

-Across the country, more than 650 Lokale Bündnisse für Familie (Local Alliances for families) provide strong, partnership-based networks of stakeholders from industry and business, government and civil society.
+Across the country, about 600 Lokale Bündnisse für Familie (Local Alliances for Families) provide strong, partnership-based networks of stakeholders from industry and business, government and civil society.
 The aim is to provide needs-based services to help local families to better reconcile family and working life.

 Employment for migrant mothers

-"Stark im Beruf" (Strong in the workplace) is a programme funded by Europäischer Sozialfonds (European social Fund) is targeted at migrant mothers in Germany who want to take up gainful employment or get back to work.
+"Stark im Beruf" (Strong in the workplace), a programme funded by the European Social Fund, is targeted at migrant mothers in Germany who want to take up gainful employment or get back to work.
 At over 80 locations nationwide, the programme gives them greater access to the working world.

 New opportunities for families